CS581/CS581-S23/README.md

 Mustafa Bilgic

-Office hours: 11:30am-12pm on Tuesdays/Thursdays @ Stuart Building, Room 217C
+Office hours: see Blackboard

 ## Teaching Assistant

-TBD
+Ruo Yang: see Blackboard

 ## Assignments
 Assingments will be a mix of written and programming assignments.
 Some of the assignments last year included